APOIR2018/APOIR/README.md

-# APOIR
+# Adversarial Point-of-Interest Recommendation (APOIR)

-This is a python implementation of the model which is called APOIR -- a POI recommendation model using adversarial training.
+This is the python implementation -- a POI recommendation model using adversarial training.

 --------------